neoforged/Documentation/docs/resources/server/enchantments.md

 Custom numerical operations for use in Value Enchantment blocks can be added by registering a subclass of `EnchantmentValueEffect` through `BuiltInRegistries.ENCHANTMENT_VALUE_EFFECT_TYPE`.

 ### Entity Effect Components
 [Entity Effect Components] are components that contain an `EnchantmentEntityEffect`, and are used to implement enchantments that directly affect an entity or the level.
-Enchantments like Flame, Fire Aspect, and Channeling use this kind of component.

 Custom `EnchantmentEntityEffect` extensions can be registered through `BuiltInRegistries.ENCHANTMENT_ENTITY_EFFECT_TYPE`, and their behavior is dictated by the implementation of their `EnchantmentEntityEffect#apply` method.